On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-\begin{theorem} Let $R$ be a structurally stable map.
-If $R$ satisfies the conditions of Theorem B. Then, almost everywhere on $D(R)$.
-Moreover, on the Fatou set the limit above is uniform on compact sets outside of the postcritical set $P(R).$ \end{theorem}
+\begin{proposition} Let $R$ be as in Lemma \ref{lm.measures}.
+If the measures $\nu_{\lambda_i}$ converge $*$-weakly to $0$ for a suitable sequence of reals $\lambda_i \rightarrow 1$ and a critical point $c\in J(R)$ then for almost every $z\in D(R)$.
+Moreover, on the Fatou set the limit above is uniform on compact subsets outside the postcritical set $P(R)$.